50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Ans:

-CodePipeline is a service offered by AWS to provide continuous integration and continuous delivery services.
-Alongside this, it has provisions of infrastructure updates as well.
-Operations such as building, testing, and deploying after every single build become very easy with the set release model protocols that are defined by a user.
-CodePipeline ensures that you can reliably deliver new software updates and features rapidly.
+CodePipeline is the service offered by AWS to provide the continuous integration and continuous delivery services.
+Alongside this, it has the provisions of infrastructure updates as well.
+Operations like building, testing, and deploying after single build become very easy with set release model protocols that are defined by the user.
+CodePipeline ensures that can reliably deliver new software updates and features rapidly.

 6. What is CodeBuild in AWS DevOps?